 “In my profile, my hint at a basketball or baseball game as a great date is the best conversation starter,” she says.
 “Men are reading my profile, and I'm attracting the NICEST men!
 They are thoughtful, very interested in me and inquire about my likes and hobbies.
 And the best part is that they take me out on fun dates where I can be my authentic self and have a wonderful time.”

 My roots are in the best beaches of the most beautiful West African country; the sound of ocean waves mixed with afrobeats is my happy place.
 Bonus if you guess the right country 🤩.
 Looking for a kind and ambitious dance partner who is up for a dope time at a Silk Sonic concert.

 Going to live sporting events.
 I love the energy I feel at a Wizards or Nats game.
 Even better when I'm with a fun date.

 I turn heads in skirts and shorts, I know how to laugh at myself; dancing is my super power, and I value fun, freedom, and community.

-If you want to see a guy’s perspective on what makes a good Bumble profile, read through this Reddit thread:
+If you want to see a guy’s perspective on what makes a good Bumble profile — as well as dating red flags — read through this Reddit thread:

 Interested in checking out other dating sites and apps?
 Here are some dating app reviews: